manikbali/aichallengenew/README.md

 The backend and frontend docker images have been put on a public url and can be pulled from there and run

 To pull docker images

--docker pull manikbali/perplexity_clone_backend:latest
+- docker pull manikbali/perplexity_clone_backend:latest
--docker pull manikbali/perplexity_clone_frontend:latest
+- docker pull manikbali/perplexity_clone_frontend:latest

 To run docker images